From the Editor

 Story Stacy Clark

-As always, I invite you to write to us and share your story ideas and comments.
-Email them to firstname.lastname@example.org or visit us on Facebook.
+As always, we welcome your comments and story ideas.
+Email them to email@example.com or visit us on Facebook.